 \subsection{Experiment settings}

-We conduct the experiments on the D4RL~\cite{fu2020d4rl} offline benchmark, following the common standard as previous offline RL works.
-Specifically, we test our performance on MuJoCo locomotion tasks and Maze2d, where the former is dense-reward while the latter is sparse-reward.
-For each MuJoCo locomotion task, three datasets are included: (a) \texttt{medium-replay}, shorted as \texttt{mr}, containing data collected by a policy during its online training process, from stochastic to medium-level. (b) \texttt{medium}, shorted as \texttt{md}, containing data collected by a single medium-level policy. (c) \texttt{medium-expert}, shorted as \texttt{me}, containing a 50/50 mixture of data collected by a medium policy and an expert policy, respectively.
-In short, medium-replay and medium-expert are mixed dataset, whereas medium is a single-policy datasets.
-For Maze2d, we test all three difficulties: umaze, medium, and large, from easy to hard.
-The harder the task, the larger and the more complicated the maze is.
+We conduct the experiments on the D4RL~\cite{fu2020d4rl} offline benchmark, following the common standards as previous offline RL studies.
+Specifically, we evaluated our performance on MuJoCo locomotion tasks and Maze2d, with the former characterized as dense-reward tasks and the latter as sparse-reward tasks.
+For each MuJoCo locomotion task, three datasets are included: (a) \texttt{medium-replay}, shorted as \texttt{mr}, containing data collected by a policy during its online training process, ranging from stochastic to medium-level. (b) \texttt{medium}, shorted as \texttt{md}, containing data collected by a single medium-level policy. (c) \texttt{medium-expert}, shorted as \texttt{me}, containing a 50/50 mixture of data collected by a medium policy and an expert policy, respectively.
+In summary, \texttt{mr} and \texttt{me} are mixed dataset, while \texttt{md} is a single-policy datasets.
+For Maze2d, we evaluated all three difficulties: umaze, medium, and large, from easy to hard.
+The harder the task, the larger and more intricate the maze becomes.

 For the underlying policy, we select three popular state-of-the-art offline RL algorithms: CQL~\cite{kumar2020conservative}, TD3BC~\cite{fujimoto2021minimalist}, and DiffQL~\cite{wang2022diffusion}.
-CQL is a Q-constraint method and employs stochastic Gaussian policy, while TD3BC is a simple modification of TD3~\cite{fujimoto2018addressing} using deterministic policy.
-DiffQL is a recent Q-learning method that includes DMs as policies.
+CQL is a Q-constraint method that employs a stochastic Gaussian policy, while TD3BC is a straightforward modification of TD3~\cite{fujimoto2018addressing} using a deterministic policy.
+DiffQL is a recent Q-learning method that incorporates DMs as policies.
 Our choices for baseline cover various types of the learning policy.
-Note that we omit IQL~\cite{kostrikov2021offline} as our underlying policy, as it only trains the value and Q-functions without explicit policy, thus not satisfying our motivation of shrinking the gap to the learning policy.
-All of the underlying policies are reimplemented over our codebase for fair comparison.
-We test both hardmax and softmax filters on base policies, and report the results of the softmax filter here.
-The full results are listed in \ap{app:ablation}.
+Note that we omit IQL~\cite{kostrikov2021offline} as our underlying policy, since it only trains the value and Q-functions without an explicit policy, which does not align with our goal of reducing the gap to the learning policy.
+All underlying policies are reimplemented in our codebase for fair comparison.

-Besides the underlying policies as baselines, we also compare \method to SynthER~\cite{lu2024synthetic}, an add-on data augmentation method that utilizes DMs to synthesize trajectories.
-SynthER is also reimplemented and added on the same base policies.
+In addition to the underlying policies as baselines, we also compare \method to SynthER~\cite{lu2024synthetic}, an add-on data augmentation method that utilizes DMs to synthesize trajectories.
+SynthER is similarly reimplemented and added on the same base policies.